The HALL Arts Hotel is now open.

 Bathrooms have views.

 Ellie's, the hotel restaurant and lounge, is now open at HALL Arts Hotel.

 The terrace is great for al fresco dining and views.

-The newest and classiest destination in the Dallas Arts District, the HALL Arts Hotel is now open for guests.
+The newest destination in the Dallas Arts District, the HALL Arts Hotel is now open for guests.
 The boutique hotel boasts 183 guest rooms, 19 specialty suites, 6,000 square feet of event space, and a restaurant and lounge called Ellie’s.

 Along with highly-anticipated restaurant from Oprah’s former personal chef Eric Dreyer, the HALL Arts Hotel brings several private event and wedding spaces, a 2,900 square foot fitness center with Peloton bikes, a rooftop pool and gardens with skyline views.